bluwy/release-for-reddit-action/README.md

 You don't need to be a moderator of a subreddit to use this.
 In fact, this action is only tested using a regular account.

+Since this runs on per-release basis, I have made a [separate repo](https://github.com/BjornLuG/release-for-reddit-action-test/) for testing.
+You can check out its [Actions tab](https://github.com/BjornLuG/release-for-reddit-action-test/actions) for the release post on Reddit!

 ## Setup API

 Before using this action, you will need to have access to the Reddit API.